tewha/SQLPackRat/README.md

 ## Requirements

-SQLPackRat requires the modern Objective-C runtime, and therefore runs only 32- or 64-bit iOS targets, but only on 64-bit OS X targets.
+SQLPackRat requires the modern Objective-C runtime.
+It can be used by 32- or 64-bit iOS targets, but only supports 64-bit targets on OS X.

 Little effort will be spent keeping SQLPackRat compatible with older compilers.